BC46/FLSharp/README.md

 - Fixed the equipment and commodity dealer menus not opening when clicking the dealer twice.
 - Fixes some crashes that can occur when opening the dealer menus.
 - No longer kick players from the server for re-purchasing the same ship.
+- Allows the player to enter formation with hostile group members.

 More fixes and improvements may be added in the future.